Cork Harlequins

-Cork Harlequins Hockey and Cricket Club is a multi-sports club based in the Douglas area of Cork in Ireland.
+Cork Harlequins Hockey and Cricket Club is a multi-sports club based in Cork City in Ireland.
 The club was founded in 1925.
 Although Harlequins is best known for its field hockey and cricket teams, during its history the club has also organised teams in various other sports including table tennis, association football, rugby union and tennis.
 In 2008–09 Cork Harlequins were founder members of both Men's Irish Hockey League and the Women's Irish Hockey League.
-As of 2018–19, the club's senior women's team continue to play in national league and the Women's Irish Senior Cup.
+As of 2018–19, the club's senior women's team played in the national league Division 1 but have played in Division 2 since 2021 and the Women's Irish Senior Cup.
 The club's senior men's team have also played the Men's Irish Senior Cup and were All-Ireland club champions in 2002.
+The senior men's team currently plays in the national league Division 2.
 Reserve teams play in the Men's Irish Junior Cup and the Women's Irish Junior Cup.
 Cork Harlequins have also represented Ireland in European competitions.